-Floward becomes main partner of Mubadala Abu Dhabi Tennis Open 2025
+Floward Becomes Main Partner of Mubadala Abu Dhabi Tennis Open 2025

-The partnership solidifies Floward’s positioning in the luxury gifting space, associating the brand with world-class excellence, elegance, and prestige
+Floward, the go-to online flowers and gifts delivery destination in the MENA region and the United Kingdom, sannounce its role as a Main Partner of the prestigious Mubadala Abu Dhabi Open 2025

-Floward, the go-to online flowers and gifts delivery destination in the MENA region and the UK, has announced its role as a Main Partner of the prestigious Mubadala Abu Dhabi Open 2025, a WTA500 tournament organised by IMG.
+Floward, the go-to online flowers and gifts delivery destination in the MENA region and the United Kingdom, is proud to announce its role as a Main Partner of the prestigious Mubadala Abu Dhabi Open 2025, a WTA500 tournament organized by IMG.
 This strategic partnership solidifies Floward’s positioning in the luxury gifting space, associating the brand with world-class excellence, elegance, and prestige.

 Taking place from February 1 – February 8, 2025, at the International Tennis Centre, Zayed Sports City, Abu Dhabi, the Mubadala Abu Dhabi Open is one of the region’s most anticipated sporting events, attracting elite female tennis players from around the world.
 As part of the Middle East Swing, the tournament precedes the Doha and Dubai Masters, making it a prime stop for global tennis superstars.
 The 2024 edition alone saw 19 million viewers tuning in across 180 markets, reinforcing its global reach and influence.